River Torrens Linear Park

 River Torrens Linear Park is one of the most expansive and picturesque locations in City of Tea Tree Gully and is a unique natural treasure.

-There is also an abundance of wildlife to see.
-The wetlands feature plenty of native fauna including birds and ducks.
+The wetlands feature native fauna including birds and ducks.
 While koalas, kangaroos, echidnas, and lizards can also be spotted in this area.
-The popular Bee Hotel is a sanctuary for native bees and located to the east of The Promenade.
+A 'bee hotel', a sanctuary for native bees, is located to the east of The Promenade.

 - Old quarry

 - Original orchards and market gardens still preserved today

 For teachers: Tea Tree Gully Library's Children's and Youth team run self-guided school walking tours along the park.
 Please contact them for more information

 Dogs may be exercised off lead in the following areas:

 - From Lower North East Road Bridge to Council’s western boundary with the City of Port Adelaide Enfield

 - Mahogany Avenue – East of Rhus Road

 - Mahogany Avenue – Lower North East Road

 - The Promenade – Nursery Way (Pecan Close)